trigaten/Learn_Prompting/docs/applied_prompting/build_chatgpt.md

 #### Talk to your younger self using old journal entries

 <a href="https://twitter.com/michellehuang42">Michelle Huang</a> used GPT-3 to have a chat with her younger self.
-The prompt uses some context, in this case old journal entries, paired with a chat bot style back and forth format.
+The prompt uses some context, in this case old journal entries, paired with a chatbot style back and forth format.
 GPT-3 is able to mimic a personality based on these entries.

 <p></p>